-As we stand here today - seeing all of the disruption the pandemic caused - most organizations have learned what resilience truly means.
-And it means something different to each organization (retailers have different resilience challenges than financial services firms do, and so on).
+As we stand here today - seeing all of the disruption the pandemic caused - most organisations have learned what resilience truly means.
+And it means something different to each organisation (retailers have different resilience challenges than financial services firms do, and so on).

 Resilience has typically been a siloed discipline where different departments develop their own resilience plans.
 Once all departments “check the resilience box,” executives can tell the board that resilience plans are in place, and it’s up to each department to keep itself functioning when some sort of disruption hits.

-This approach is emblematic of the “inside-out” thinking that has defined resilience to date – organizations focus on maintaining existing internal processes, rather than taking an outside-in approach and focusing on higher-level business outcomes: meeting the needs of customers and other stakeholders.
-Inside-out thinking strives to restore processes to their normal state; outside-in strives to enable adaptability, so organizations can continue delivering products and services even in times when it is impossible to return to the normal state.
-The COVID-19 lockdowns provided a vivid example of this contrast: Inside-out thinking would strive to get people back into the office as soon as possible, because that’s how things are supposed to work; outside-in recognizes the requirement to adapt to a work-from-home world so the organization can continue to meet stakeholder needs and expectations.
+This approach is emblematic of the “inside-out” thinking that has defined resilience to date – organisations focus on maintaining existing internal processes, rather than taking an outside-in approach and focussing on higher-level business outcomes: meeting the needs of customers and other stakeholders.
+Inside-out thinking strives to restore processes to their normal state; outside-in strives to enable adaptability, so organisations can continue delivering products and services even in times when it is impossible to return to the normal state.
+The COVID-19 lockdowns provided a vivid example of this contrast: Inside-out thinking would strive to get people back into the office as soon as possible, because that’s how things are supposed to work; outside-in recognises the requirement to adapt to a work-from-home world so the organisation can continue to meet stakeholder needs and expectations.

-To define the state-of-the-art in resilience, Deloitte jointly commissioned a report with the National Preparedness Commission, in collaboration with Cranfield University, focused on the practices of organizations recognized to have world-leading resilience programs.
-Entitled “Resilience Reimagined: A Practical Guide for Organisations,” the report is based on 25 in-depth interviews and four focus groups with leaders of these organizations, and additional insights contributed by more than 50 practitioners and academics.
+To define the state-of-the-art in resilience, Deloitte jointly commissioned a report with the National Preparedness Commission, in collaboration with Cranfield University, focused on the practices of organisations recognised to have world-leading resilience programs.
+Entitled “Resilience Reimagined: A Practical Guide for Organisations,” the report is based on 25 in-depth interviews and four focus groups with leaders of these organisations and additional insights contributed by more than 50 practitioners and academics.

 The theme consistently rising to the top in these interviews is that resilience cannot be an inside-out, department-by-department endeavor.
 Rather, it needs to be outside-in, where planning begins with the fundamental question: What are the possible disruptions to meeting the needs of our stakeholders, and how do we make ourselves resilient to them?
 In other words, resilience planning focuses on outcomes, not individual inputs.